Divyagupta004dg/RISCV-iot-crypto-Soc/README.md

-ii# RISC-V IoT Core with Integrated AES/SHA Crypto Engine
+# RISC-V IoT Core with Integrated AES/SHA Crypto Engine

 ***This project designs a small RISC-V processor for IoT devices with a built-in AES-128 and SHA-256 hardware engine.
 It provides fast, low-power, and secure data communication for IoT systems such as smart health devices, smart meters, and automotive sensors.***